Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 Track Progress

-For project completion, keep a watch to constant track of how your project is heading and progressing.
+For project completion, keep a constant watch to track how your project is heading and progressing.

 It enables tackling potent problems quickly and maintaining performance through accountability.